ajiaja38/ajiaja38/README.md

 - 👀 I'm passionate about everything related to Typescript and Golang.
 - 🌱 I’m continuously learning and expanding my knowledge in the world of programming.
 - 💻 I'm focused on Frontend Web Development using technologies like React, Angular, Next.js, etc.
-- 📱 I enjoy Mobile Development with React Native and Flutter.
+- 📱 I enjoy Mobile Development with React Native.
 - ⚙️ In the backend, I'm into building REST APIs and Microservices using Nest.js, Golang, Java Spring Boot, MongoDB, PostgreSQL, RabbitMQ, MQTT (for IoT connectivity).
 - 🧠 Exploring the exciting world of Machine Learning using TensorFlow and PyTorch.